 Thrive Architect Review – Why It Helps Convert Like A Pro

 Thrive Architect is a WordPress visual editor plugin by Thrive Themes.
 Formerly known as Thrive Content Builder, it undertook a major overhaul and newly released in 2017.
 Since then, there have been updates after updates.
 Initially in my Thrive Architect Review, I listed the features I was initially impressed with as well as the ones I felt pretty indifferent with.
-Thrive team takes the users' feedbacks very seriously and constantly improves their products.
+Thrive team takes the users' feedbacks very seriously and continuously improves their products.
 Especially with Thrive Architect being their most popular plugin.
 Now this is my most up-to-date Thrive Architect review.

-If you've previously used Thrive Content Builder and wasn't 100% sure of the product, this time it will convince you with its super conversion focused landing page templates as well as impressive features that no other WordPress users can have.
+If you've previously used Thrive Content Builder and wasn't 100% sure of the product, this time it will convince you with its super conversion-focused landing page templates as well as impressive features that no other WordPress users can have.